 2. Mark the ball carrier

 You have spotted a golden opportunity?
 Open a path to your pest specialized in marking ball carriers.
 The opposing coach will then have a few possible answers at his disposal.
-Either blitz the pest, pass or handover the ball, or dodge the ball carrier.
-If your pest is adjacent to another of his players, he may also attempt a block to free his ball carrier (but if you played this move, let’s just say it wasn’t a golden opportunity).
+Either blitz the pest, pass or hand over the ball, or dodge the ball carrier.
+If your pest is adjacent to another of his players, he may also attempt a block to free his ball carrier (but if you played this move, let’s just say it was not a golden opportunity).

-This tactic is very useful against the less agile teams for whom it’s very risky to dodge or handover the ball.
+This tactic is very useful against the less agile teams for whom it is very risky to dodge or handover the ball.
 On the other hand, mentally prepare yourself to see your pest leave the pitch on a stretcher (which can reduce your chances of winning the game).
-Also keep in mind that it’s often better to evoke a threat than to use it as a coach who uses this tactic excessively is at risk of playing in numerical inferiority (which, obviously, is never a great thing).
+Also, keep in mind that it is often better to evoke a threat than to use it as a coach who uses this tactic excessively is at risk of playing in numerical inferiority (which, obviously, is never a great thing).

 Several skills can help your pest cause huge headaches to your opponent.